flux-framework/rfc/spec_5.rst

 ===============

-The broker module loader SHALL send a ``<service>.shutdown`` request to the module when the module loader receives a ``broker.rmmod`` request for the module.
+The broker module loader SHALL send a ``<service>.shutdown`` request to the module when the module loader receives a ``module.remove`` request for the module.
 In response, the broker module SHALL exit ``mod_main()``, sending state transition messages as described above, and exit the module’s thread or process.
 The final state transition indicates to the broker that it MAY